Single-particle versus many-body phase coherence in an interacting Fermi gas: Time of flight

 The functions $J_n(x,y)$ provide the discrete version of the Bessel function of order $n$.
 A remarkable property of such function is that $\lvert J_n(x,y) \rvert ^2$ is non-zero in the origin only when $n=0$, as shown in Fig.\ref{J_n}.

 From this expression it is evident that the structure of the momentum distribution strongly depends on the set of quantum numbers $\{n\}$ and therefore on the flux acting on the system.
-In particular, in the ground state and for $\tilde{\Omega} = 0$ such numbers are integers selected in order to minimize the current quantum number $l = \sum_{\{n\}} n$.
-Therefore, in this case, the quantum numbers $n$ are symmetrically disposed around $n=0$, as shown in the example for $N=4$ in the right panel of Fig.\ref{J_n}.
+In particular, in the ground state and for $\tilde{\Omega} = 0$ such numbers are integers selected in order to minimize the current quantum number $l_0 = \sum_{\{n\}} n$, as shown in the example for $N=4$ in the right panel of Fig.\ref{J_n}.
+The current quantum number $l$ of the excited states is obtained by increasing each $n$ of one unit.

 The momentum distribution for fermions on a lattice at $\Omega/\Omega_0 = 0$ is expected to show a peak in the center $k_x = k_y = 0$, that disappears for large values of flux \cite{PhysRevLett.95.063201}.